Ali-Bh-yahya/Ali-Bh-yahya/README.md

 # Ali  Yahya
 🌍 **Full-Stack Developer | Problem Solver**

 Hi there!
-I'm **Ali Yahya**, a passionate **Full-Stack Developer** from **Ramallah, Palestine**.
+I'm **Ali Yahya**, a passionate **Full-Stack Developer** from **Jenin, Palestine**.
 A graduate of the esteemed **Axsos Academy**, I've been programming since a young age.
 My love for technology and problem-solving drives me to create efficient, scalable, and user-friendly applications.
 I specialize in combining creativity and functionality to deliver innovative solutions.

 ---